m-allanson/stylelint-browser-bundle/README.md

 # Stylelint browser bundle

-Bundle stylelint and its dependencies into a single file.
+Bundle stylelint and its dependencies into a single file, suitable for running in a browser environment.

+The bundle exposes stylelint's Node API as a global function `StylelintBrowserBundle()`.

 # Getting started

-Add `dist/stylelint-browser-bundle.js` to a page's `script` tag.
+- Include the bundle in an html page `<script  src="dist/stylelint-browser-bundle.js"></script>`

+- Call `StylelintBrowserBundle()`

 # How it works